Facilities and Reservations

 Please make arrangements directly with the UT Police.

 Questionable posters/photographs; the taping of banners or posters to any walls in the building; confetti; candles are prohibited.
 Floral arrangements are allowable, but must be removed upon the completion of the event.
 Live music is permissible; however, you will be held responsible for use of the sound equipment within building and are expected to follow guidelines for such usage.
 Decorations/signage may not be affixed to the walls, hung from the ceilings, or attached to Center surfaces by tape, glue or any other adhesive, or pushpins on fabric walls.

-Support equipment and materials may be delivered to the Center (1640 Cumberland Ave) with advance notice to the Center.
-However, the Center will not be liable for any equipment or materials left in the building.
+Support equipment and materials may be delivered to the School (1640 Cumberland Ave) with advance notice to the Center.
+However, the School will not be liable for any equipment or materials left in the building.

 Suggested Reminders for Participants